java-tools/awe/website/docs/installation.md

 ### Datasources

-A datasource is a server-managed connection pool which speeds the database access.
+A datasource is a server-managed connection pool which speeds up the database access.
 Connection in Apache Tomcat has two steps:

 **server.xml**: Define the database connection